adrianbj/TracyDebugger/docs/debug-bar.md

 ***

 ## ![ProcessWire Logs](icons/processwire-logs.svg ':no-zoom')ProcessWire Logs
 Displays the most recent entries across all ProcessWire log files with links to view the log in the PW logs viewer, as well as direct links to view each entry in your code editor.
-By default it shows the last 10, but this can be changed in the config settings.
+By default it shows the last 100, but this can be changed in the config settings.
 A red icon indicates the last page load contained an errors or exceptions log entry.
 An orange icon is for all other log types.

+Logs that you don't want surfaced here (eg. high-volume application logs) can be hidden via the "Excluded PW log files" config setting.

 ![ProcessWire Logs panel](img/processwire-logs.png)